nikkomiu/blog/content/guides/golang-graphql-ent/04-wire-gqlgen-to-ent.md

 }
 ```

-What we are doing is taking the table name (notes) splitting with a `:` and the ID field of the Note then base64
+What we are doing is taking the table name (_notes_), joining it with a `:` and the ID field of the Note then base64
-encoding the value (so it doesn't have conflicts from special characters).
-For security reasons, you can use something
+encoding the value (so there aren't encoding issues caused by the `:` in the NodeID).
+For security reasons, you can use
-other than the table name.
+something other than the table name.
 However, for this case we'll just leave it as the table name.
-You will see when we add the
+You will see when we
-Noder method that you can set the first part to anything you want as long as you resolve it in the noder.
+add the Noder method that you can set the first part to anything you want as long as you resolve it in the noder.

 {{< callout type=note >}}
 You can also create an extension to `ent` that will automatically generate a NodeID property on the model that handles